 Put a bunch of asparagus in water and bring to a low boil to cook them until just able to be pierced with a fork – do not overcook them!
 Remove from heat and put in ice bath.

 Take a head of broccoli, trim into small florets and cut the stem into small diced pieces.
 Put the stem pieces into water and bring to a boil.
 Add the florets.
 As it begins to return to a boil, remove from heat and put into ice bath.

 Hard boil 3 eggs.
 Diced the whites; reserve 1 1/2 of the yolks.

 In a bowl, combine, potatoes, asparagus (cut into small pieces,) broccoli, egg whites, a can of medium sized black olives (the olives should be drained and cut in half), a couple of slices of procuitto (cut into small pieces), a couple of stalks of celery (cut on the diagonal into small pieces.)
+Chop up a couple of handfuls of fresh parsley and add.
 Add smoked paprika, garlic powder, Greek oregano, dried tarragon, salt, and black pepper.
 Stir well.

 In a separate bowl, whisk together some mayonnaise, the reserved egg yolks, and a the juice from one large lemon.
 The consistency should be able to pour slowly off a spoon – the amount of mayo will be determined by how much it take to reach that consistency.

 Fold mayo mixture into potato mixture.
 Adjust seasoning to taste.
 Refrigerate.
 Serve with capers on the side.